aave/aip/content/aips/AIP-16.md

 The purpose of this AIP is to introduce liquidity mining rewards for Aave v2.

-This AIP would distribute 2,200 Staked AAVE (stkAAVE) per day, representing $800k in rewards distributed daily to lenders and borrowers.
+This AIP would distribute 2,200 Staked AAVE (stkAAVE) per day, representing around 1M$ in rewards distributed daily to lenders and borrowers.
 Users will receive stkAAVE.

 2,200 stkAAVE per day will be allocated pro-rata across the following markets based on the dollar value of the borrowing activity in the underlying market: